Neukirchen an der Enknach parish church, 2009

 - The organ case is 5.8 m high, 3.4 m wide and 90 cm deep.

-- The cabinet is made of hand-planed solid Swedish pine, while the carvings are made of linden.
+- The case is made of hand-planed solid Swedish pine, while the carvings are made of linden.

 - The pedal pipes are located behind the organ case.